Palats/mapshot/README.md

 * `/` (not subpaths) is the mapshot view HTML and listing UI.
 It changes rarely - on every new release of the mod.
 Caching is likely fine for hours.
 Note: this is content from the `serve` command, not the html/js files generated in `script-output`.
 * `/shots.json` is the list of available mapshots.
 It changes content in place everytime a new one mapshot is created.
 Caching should probably be short term to allow to see new content.
+* `/latest/*` is information to link to the latest version of a given save.
+It can change when a new mapshot is created.
 * `/thumbnail.png` is used as a favicon.
 It might change in place in the future, but can be cached heavily as it is non-critical.

 ### Example